ZedUnknown/ChatGPT-Utils/README.md

 The current version only includes the **Token Counter**, but more utilities and functions are coming soon:

-- ✨ Automatic Update System (`.crx` and `.update.xml` | <-- prioritize)
+- Automatic Update System - Currently, the `update_url` key has been restricted in many browsers, making this feature only available via the Chrome Web Store.
+- 🎰 Token Tracker
+- 🎫 Multi-token Counters
 - 📄 Chat Exporter
+- 📂 Chat Organizer
 - 📊 Token Budgeting per Model
-- 🎫 Multi-token Counters
-- 💡 Context Preview Tool
+- 💡 Context Preview
 - 🧩 Utility Selection UI
 - 🛠️ and many more...